metaRange/metarange.github.io/src/content/docs/additional/A12_analyzing_results.md

 ## Time series Analysis

-We can not only calculate biodiversity metrics for a single time step, but also across a time series.
+One can not only calculate biodiversity metrics for a single time step, but also across a time series.
 We can illustrate this with an example where we have abundance maps for two species across 10 time steps (e.g. years).
 For this, we create `.tif` files, that represent a species abundance map at one year.